ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 Here are the German traffic signs that I found on the web: [as files](test_images_extra) and [in the notebook](https://ysono.github.io/CarND-T1P2-Traffic-Sign-Classifier-Project/report.html#Load-and-Output-the-Images).

-Among the 10 images chosen, 2 that are named `*.tricky.jpg` were thought to be difficult to recognize.
+Among the 10 images chosen, 2 that are named `*.tricky.jpg` were thought to be difficult to classify.

 - `18.tricky.jpg` because it contains the desired features in the upper half, and the other half contains features that are distracting as well as untrained for.
 - `31.tricky.jpg` because it is a valid real-world variation for which there is no adequate trainig.
 The cow it contains in the triangle is valid for class 31 ("Wild animals crossing"), but most (or all?) training samples for this class contain deer.
 The blob of the cow legitimately resembles other blobs, such as that of a truck or an arrow.
 This shows safety issue that would occur if the trained model were to be deployed in the real world.

-In addition, `27.jpg` was expected to be difficult, because the class, "Pedestrians", had low precision and low recall.
+To potentially demonstrate the low recall *and* low precision of class `27`, both classes `18` and `27` were represented among the images chosen.

+- Given class `11` is a common false negative for `27`, misclassification of `27.jpg` as a `11` would demonstrate low recall.
+- Given class `18` is a common false positive for `27`, misclassification of either `18.jpg` or `18.tricky.jpg` as a `27` would demonstrate low precision.

 Additional tricky images could have been found that contained stickers/graffitis, shadows, glares, etc.